On the nature of jets from a main sequence companion at the onset of common envelope evolution: Accretion disk to accretion belt transition

 at $r=a$ the density gradient has $H=a/\beta$.

 The condition for the formation of an accretion disk (i.e., supported by the centrifugal force alone) is $j_{\rm acc} >j_2$, where $j_2$ is the specific angular momentum of a Keplerian motion on the companion’s equator.
-We better express the radius $R_{\rm d2}$ of the disk that the accreted gas would form with its average specific angular momentum (the subscript `2' indicates that the accretion disk is around the secondary star).
-The condition for the formation of an accretion disk is then
+Another way to express this condition is to refer to the radius $R_{\rm d2}$, which is the radius of the disk that the accreted gas would form with its average specific angular momentum (the subscript `2' indicates that the accretion disk is around the secondary star).
+The condition for the formation of an accretion disk { in a CEE, i.e., $a<R_1$ where $R_1$ is the giant's radius, } is then